What are you aiming for?

 I’m staring back at me in the mirror

-Developing a Truism Centered Life starts by taking a look at the things that you believe are obviously true about you, your circumstances, your mental health, your relationship with yourself and others.
+Developing a Truism Centered Life starts by taking a look at the things that you believe are obviously true about you, your circumstances, your mental health, and your relationship with yourself and others.
 You begin to evaluate them against what is true until they become a truism.
 Something obvious and straightforward.
 You create these new truisms for yourself so that you don’t waver on any longer.
 They become habitual and easy to access.

 Let’s say that you believe you are supposed to enjoy dinner at your in-laws’ house.
 However, the drive, expectations of what to wear, bring as a side dish to pass, the amount of time and energy invested in this event feels daunting.
-Nevertheless, you put a smile on your face, muster up the energy to try and be present but never admit to your spouse that you do not want to spend every Sunday afternoon with your in-laws.
-You know it will crush their spirits and it will invite criticism and hurt from your mother in law and you’ll end up the “bad guy” for bucking the status quo.
+Nevertheless, you put a smile on your face, and muster up the energy to try and be present but never admit to your spouse that you do not want to spend every Sunday afternoon with your in-laws.
+You know it will crush their spirits and it will invite criticism and hurt from your mother-in-law and you’ll end up the “bad guy” for bucking the status quo.